why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 Optionnally, you could create a new partition for your user data under `/home`.
 This partition would then be easily accessible to other operating systems installed on your machine.
 If you do so, make sure there is no `/home` subvolume created inside the partition assigned to `/`.

+!!! warning
+    Some recent Macs are reported to ship with firmware lock enabled by default.
+Refer to [this guide](https://support.apple.com/en-gb/HT204455) to disable it.

 ??? info
     After the installation you will want to switch between Leap and macOS.
 Simply hold the `alt` (option) key immediately after restarting and select Leap or macOS.